aa08453/EMG-GAN/README.md

 You can change the configurations for the Generator and Discriminator on configuration.json file

+To run the GAN on your own data, modify the "training_file" argument in the configuration.json file.
+Depending on the columns of your csv, you'll need to modify the "features" argument as well.

-Use one of the following, depending on your use case
+Use one of the following, depending on your use case:
 ```
 python generate.py
 python train.py